Major module of Jaish-e-Mohammad neutralised by security forces

 Junaid, the SSP said, was involved in a number of stone-pelting cases, while Lateef is an overground worker (OGW) of the militants and helped them with logistics.

-He said the three were arrested from different places in Budgam district in cental Kashmir.
+He said the three were arrested from different places in Budgam district in Cental Kashmir.